folke/lazy.nvim/README.md

   dev = {
     -- directory where you store your local plugin projects path = "~/projects",
-    -- you may include a list of local paths to also check. extra_paths = nil,
+    -- you may include a list of local paths to also check. e.g. { '~/projects1', '~/projects1' }
+    extra_paths = nil,
     ---@type string[] plugins that match these patterns will use your local versions instead of being fetched from GitHub patterns = {}, -- For example {"folke"}